 - The procedures surrounding the administration of medicines are clearly outlined in the school's policy and any exceptional circumstances in regard to the administration of medicines will be arranged in advance with senior members of staff. - We have high expectations of pupil behaviour and clear systems in place to support this.
 We try to avoid excluding children by following the Lincolnshire Ladder of Behavioural Intervention.
 We use Trackit Lights to reinforce positive behaviours and support those not following the school rules. - Our attendance rate is excellent because children want to come to our school.
 Equally, we work closely with families whose child has low attendance.
 We promote, encourage and reward good attendance.
-Mrs Wood (Headteacher and Attendance Lead) and Mrs Potts work closely to support and monitor the attendance of children with SEND. - Our highly coveted school awards promotes the core values we wish to promote in our children namely Cooperation, Consideration, Independence, Ambition, Confidence, Resilience and Respect.
+We carefully support and monitor the attendance of children with SEND. - Our highly coveted school awards promotes the core values we wish to promote in our children namely Cooperation, Consideration, Independence, Ambition, Confidence, Resilience and Respect.
 These values are reiterated within the classroom and in wholeschool assemblies and across the whole school curriculum.
-We have a democratically elected School Council which aims to represent the views of all children within our school. - Our Year 6 children are trained as Peer Mediators and work to solve minor disputes in the playground. - We have a specially trained Forest School leader and all children take part in weekly sessions of outdoor learning in our onsite, bespoke, Forest School during 2 terms each academic year. - We have introduced OPAL (Outdoor Play And Learning) to enhance all childrens' play at breaktimes.
+We have a democratically elected Rights Respecting School Council which aims to represent the views of all children within our school. - Our Year 6 children are trained as Peer Mediators and work to solve minor disputes in the playground. - We have a specially trained Forest School leader and all children take part in a term's worth of weekly sessions of outdoor learning in our onsite, bespoke, Forest School each academic year. - We have introduced OPAL (Outdoor Play And Learning) to enhance all children's play at breaktimes.
 More information on OPAL can be found on our website.